stephengold/sport-jolt/README.md

   invoke the `visualizeAxes()` method on it.
 + To visualize the wheels of a vehicle, invoke the `visualizeWheels()` method on them.
-+ To visualize the bounding box of a body, character, or vehicle, instantiate an `AabbGeometry` for the object.
++ To visualize the bounding box of a body, character, system, or vehicle, instantiate an `AabbGeometry` for the object.
 + To visualize the center of mass of a body, instantiate a `ComGeometry` for it.